 Letters to a Computer

-Programming a computer is like writing a letter to a friend.
-Our letters to humans introduce new babies, injuries, and recipes, just as our letters to computers introduce new data, changed variables, and functions.
+Programming is writing a letter to a computer.
+Our letters to humans introduce new babies, report life updates, and share recipes, just as our letters to computers introduce new variables, modify data, and describe functions.
 We write to our human correspondents asking them to perform tasks for us: water the plants, send us a copy of that photo.
 Likewise, we ask our computer correspondents to perform tasks: sort this list of numbers, find the fastest route.
-Our letters to computers—programs—tend to be direct and commanding, containing none of the pleasantries we expect in communication between humans.
-Nevertheless, upon receiving a letter, the computer dutifully gets to work on our behalf and performs the computation we request.

 What then makes a language a programming language?
 Perhaps the difference is that the intended audience of a program is a computer.
 Abelson and Sussman claim that programming is very much a human activity in Structure and Interpretation of Computer Programs: